OLED display is a nice upgrade

 Value and the competition

-The Fitbit Versa 2 is available on Amazon, Fitbit.com, and other retailers for $199.95 (again, on sale for the holidays for $129.95!).
-The special edition model — which includes exclusive colorways, a woven band, and three free months of Fitbit Premium — costs $229.95 and is only available on Fitbit.com (on sale for $159.95 for the holidays!).
+The Fitbit Versa 2 is normally available on Amazon, Fitbit.com, and other retailers for $199.95, but right now you can buy it from Amazon for $182.
+The special edition model — which includes exclusive colorways, a woven band, and three free months of Fitbit Premium — costs $229.95 and is available on Amazon and Fitbit.com.

-It’s safe to say the Fitbit Versa 2 is one of the best smartwatches available for $130, especially for Android users.
-Similarly priced alternatives in the Wear OS space are a little clunky, and the $200 Galaxy Watch Active has a big problem with fitness tracking accuracy.
-If your budget is $130, definitely check out the Versa 2.
+It’s safe to say the Fitbit Versa 2 is one of the best smartwatches available for under $200, especially for Android users.
+Similarly priced alternatives in the Wear OS space are a little clunky, and the $200 Galaxy Watch Active 2 has a big problem with fitness tracking accuracy.
+If your budget is $200, definitely check out the Versa 2.

 Fitbit Versa 2 review: The verdict